Aalukkoru Veedu: Soundtrack

+The music was composed by the duo Viswanathan–Ramamoorthy.
 The song "Anbu Manam Kalantha Pinney Acchham Thevayaa", a duet between P. B. Sreenivas and P. Susheela, became a hit.

 Reception

 Aalukkoru Veedu was released on 16 September 1960.
 The film was praised for the performances of its cast, especially that of Sathyan, but was only modestly successful at the box office.